jesugq/compiler-simplified-syntax-tree/README.md

 * identifier    is NULL
 * value         is NULL
 * nodea         is IDENTIFIER or VALUE
-* nodeb         is IDENTIFIER or VALUE
+* nodeb         is IDENTIFIER or VALUE or NULL
 * nodec         is NULL

 Node of type EXPR